amanoske/Wallhacks/README.md

 ### License

-Wildfire and its contents are licensed under the [MPL License](https://www.mozilla.org/en-US/MPL/2.0/).
+Wallhacks and its contents are licensed under the [MPL License](https://www.mozilla.org/en-US/MPL/2.0/).